Hardtail or full suspension? Trail vs. enduro? 27.5″ or 29″? Aluminum or carbon?

 So, should you go for 27.5″ or 29″ wheels?

-Well, this depends.
+Well, it depends.
 Some retailers use different wheel sizes for different bike sizes.
 For example, sizes XS-M come with 27.5″ wheels and L & XL with 29″ wheels.

 If you can, feel free to take a test ride.
 If you can’t, the general rule of thumb is that shorter riders prefer 27.5″ wheels and taller riders 29″.
 The 26″ are not very widespread anymore.